aaronfranceschi/freelancer-crm/README.md

 # ⭐ FreelancerCRM

-**FreelancerCRM** is a Minimum Viable Product (MVP) version of a modern CRM web application built for freelancers and small teams who need a simple overview of client relationships, activities, and communication — all presented in a user-friendly, responsive dashboard with a drag-and-drop Kanban interface.
+**FreelancerCRM** is a Minimum Viable Product (MVP) version of a modern CRM web application built for learning purposes and include a simple overview of client relationships, activities, and communication — all presented in a user-friendly, responsive dashboard with a drag-and-drop Kanban interface.

 ---